HOW TO MEASURE "EXISTENTIAL FITNESS"

 Nihilism is that “abyss.”

-To lose a worldview is to fall into that "abyss," at least to some extent.
+To lose a worldview is to fall into that "abyss," or at least dip a toe or foot into it.

-In this way, ideology and nihilism aren't necessarily opposites, but twins.
-(Or at least cousins.)
+In this way, ideology and nihilism aren't necessarily opposites, but twins (or cousins, at least.)
 When the bubble of a rigid ideology pops, what's left is nihilism.

 In this way, the rigid ideologue is always one fatal contradiction away from becoming a nihilist.

 This can work in the reverse direction as well.
-A nihilist (assuming it’s someone who actually lives out his philosophy, or at least tries to) might find the emptiness, chaos, and pointlessness so unbearable that it’s better to plug into something, anything, than to stay like that – even if it’s a wildly incoherent or destructive ideology.
+A genuine nihilist (assuming one can exist) might find the emptiness, chaos, and pointlessness so unbearable that it’s better to plug into something, anything, than to stay like that – even if it’s a wildly incoherent or destructive ideology.
 They might decide that it’s better to join a cult, even, than that.

 In these ways, ideologies and nihilism can complement and feed each other.